 Once dissertation work begins, the student should enroll in three dissertation hours each semester (and summer for professional programs with a 12-month calendar), until the dissertation, or until nine dissertation hours are completed, whichever comes first.
 The nine hours are comprised of a three-course sequence, with each class constituting three of the required nine hours.
 Thus, students are allotted three semesters of course work to complete the dissertation.
 A passing grade for a dissertation course does not indicate the acceptance, failure, or passage of a dissertation proposal or defense.
-If during dissertation course sequence students receive a non-passing grade or a grade of incomplete or in-progress, they may not enroll in the next course in the sequence but must instead enroll in Maintaining Matriculation (6000x) until the course is passed or completed.
+If during dissertation course sequence students receive a non-passing grade or a grade of incomplete or in-progress, they may not enroll in the next course in the sequence but must instead enroll in Continuous Graduate Enrollment (6000x) until the course is passed or completed.

 In all cases, a maximum of nine dissertation credit hours are allowed in total for a program.
 Students enrolled in a course providing 3 hours of dissertation credit are full-time students.